Violin Concerto (Brahms): Premiere

 The work was premiered in Leipzig on January 1, 1879, by Joachim, who insisted on opening the concert with the Beethoven Violin Concerto, written in the same key, and closing with the Brahms.
-Joachim's decision could be understandable, though Brahms complained that "it was a lot of D major—and not much else on the program."
+Brahms complained that "it was a lot of D major—and not much else on the program."
 Joachim was not presenting two established works, but one established one and a new, difficult one by a composer who had a reputation for being difficult.
 The two works also share some striking similarities.
 For instance, Brahms has the violin enter with the timpani after the orchestral introduction: this is a clear homage to Beethoven, whose violin concerto also makes unusual use of the timpani.

 Brahms conducted the premiere.
 Various modifications were made between then and the work's publication by Fritz Simrock later in the year.

-Critical reaction to the work was mixed: the canard that the work was not so much for violin as "against the violin" is attributed equally to conductor Hans von Bülow and to Joseph Hellmesberger, to whom Brahms entrusted the Vienna premiere, which was however rapturously received by the public.
+Critical reaction to the work was mixed: the canard that the work was not so much for violin as "against the violin" is attributed equally to conductor Hans von Bülow and to Joseph Hellmesberger, to whom Brahms entrusted the Vienna premiere, which was rapturously received by the public.

-Joachim gave the British premiere at London’s Crystal Palace on February 22, 1879, with August Manns conducting.
-The cooling of his friendship with Brahms, who took Joachim’s wife’s side when his marriage collapsed, seems to have put him off campaigning actively for the concerto.
+Joachim gave the British premiere at London's Crystal Palace on February 22, 1879, with August Manns conducting.
+The cooling of his friendship with Brahms, who took Joachim's wife's side when his marriage collapsed, seems to have put him off campaigning actively for the concerto.
 Most of his colleagues disliked it.

-Henryk Wieniawski called the work "unplayable", and the violin virtuoso Pablo de Sarasate refused to play it because he didn't want to "stand on the rostrum, violin in hand and listen to the oboe playing the only tune in the adagio."
+Henryk Wieniawski called the work "unplayable", and the violin virtuoso Pablo de Sarasate refused to play it because he did not wish to "fall so low" as to "stand on the rostrum, violin in hand and listen to the oboe playing the only tune in the adagio", though conceding the work to be "very good music".

 Against these critics, modern listeners often feel that Brahms was not really trying to produce a conventional vehicle for virtuoso display; he had higher musical aims.
-Similar criticisms have been voiced against the string concerti of other great composers, such as Beethoven's Violin Concerto and Hector Berlioz's Harold in Italy, for making the soloist "almost part of the orchestra."
+Similar criticisms have been voiced against the string concerti of other great composers, such as Beethoven's Violin Concerto and Hector Berlioz's Harold in Italy, for making the soloist "almost part of the orchestra".

-Three of Joachim’s pupils, Marie Soldat, Gabriele Wietrowetz and Leonora Jackson did as much as anything to help the concerto gain a foothold.
+Three of Joachim's pupils, Marie Soldat, Gabriele Wietrowetz, and Leonora Jackson did as much as anyone to help the piece gain a foothold.

 In popular culture

-The third movement is used twice in Paul Thomas Anderson's 2007 film There Will Be Blood, including the end credits.
+The third movement of the Mutter and Karajan's version is used twice in Paul Thomas Anderson's 2007 film There Will Be Blood, including the end credits.

 In Smilla's Sense of Snow by Peter Høeg, Smilla, the protagonist says "I cry because in the universe there is something as beautiful as Kremer playing Brahms's violin concerto".

+The third movement is sampled extensively in rapper Kurupt's 1999 song Trylogy.

 The violin entrance in the first movement is sampled extensively in Alicia Keys's 2004 song, "Karma".